MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 #### Scenario

-We need to aggregate the votes and store them for future use.
-We will use services in order to manage and preserve the data.
+You will need to aggregate the votes and store them for future use.
+You will use services in order to manage and preserve the data.

 The main tasks for this exercise are as follows:

-1. Define an interface for a service
+1. Define an interface for a service.

-2. Define an implementation for the service
+2. Define an implementation for the service.

-3. Use dependency injection
+3. Use Dependency Injection.

-4. Run the application
+4. Run the application.

 ####	Task 1:  Define an interface for a service.